 - April 2017.
 Time Travel: What's the Current Status?

-The laws of physics do not rule out time travel — indeed, several physical mechanisms for travel to the past have been proposed over the last few decades.
+The laws of physics do not rule out time travel.
 This lecture reviewed the proposed methods of time travel to see whether they remain viable, and what some consequences of time travel might be.

 - February 2017.
 Does Science Support the Claims of Religion?